 Lark Sparrow Nest With Eggs Photographs, Near Skull Valley, Arizona

-For the past three years I have been trying to find a nest for Lark Sparrow.
+From 1996 to 1999 I searched for a nest for Lark Sparrow.
 Occasionally, a breeding confirmation can be made by seeing an adult carrying food.
 But finding the nest is a very frustrating experience.
-This year, during a Breeding Bird Survey for U.S Fish and Wildlife, I was driving the car while Tim did the actual survey work.
+In 1999 during a BBS survey, I was driving the car while Tim did the actual survey work.
 During a stop,while Tim was counting birds, I saw a Lark Sparrow carrying a bug.
 The sparrow watched me for about two minutes and then decided to take the bug to the nest.
 I followed and found the other adult running on the ground a short distance from where the first adult brought the bug.
 After a short search I finally found the nest on the ground under a very small cholla cactus.
 Apparently, one adult was bringing food to the other adult sitting on the nest.
 Lark Sparrows have very pretty eggs compared to other sparrows.

 A view of the cactus with the Lark Sparrow nest at its base.
 The cactus is only about 25 cm tall.